-Before reading David’s full referral, his current situation was highlighted to me.
-David had spent all is money on toy tractors and had now found himself in arrears facing eviction.
-It was certainly a strange circumstance and the referral did not provide further insight, other than this reason for the arrears.
-What was also difficult was that David had no means of communication other than knocking on his door (he was in a shared house) or posting a letter, so off I went to undertake an initial assessment at his house…
+Before reading David’s referral, his current situation was highlighted to me.
+David had spent all his money on toy tractors and had found himself in arrears facing eviction.
+It was certainly a strange circumstance, and the referral documents didn’t provide further insight.
+What was also difficult was that David had no means of communication other than knocking on his door or posting a letter, so off I went to undertake an initial assessment at his house…

-Safeguarding Step 1: To get David to agree to cancel all his bank cards and tear up any cards he had.
-To prevent the abuse with regard to the local supermarket withdraws.
+- Got David to agree to cancel all his bank cards and tear up any cards he had, to prevent the local supermarket withdraws

-Safeguarding Step 3: With agreement from my manager and David, I would take David once a week to the bank to withdraw money so he could buy food.
+- Agreed that I would take David once a week to the bank to withdraw money so he could buy food himself

-Once these steps were implemented I then decided to talk to the landlord and the council to make them aware of the situation.
-Not having yet met the perpetrators of this abuse, I would now be keeping a close eye on David until we could gain more information.
-That could be used to raise a safeguarding case and a potential police report.
-In the meantime, the council agreed to help David with the bidding as he was now on the housing register while at the same time applying for DHP to try and clear the arrears.
+Once these steps were implemented, I spoke to his landlord and the council to inform them of his situation.
+Not having yet met the perpetrators of this abuse, I would keep a close eye on David until we could gain more information to use in a safeguarding case and potential police report.
+In the meantime, the council agreed to help David with bidding as he was now on the housing register and apply for Discretionary Housing Payment (DHP) to try and clear the arrears.

-I implemented two further safeguarding measures, the first was for the landlord to send out a letter to all tenants asking that they do not admit anyone to the house they do not know.
-The second measure was that anyone who calls for David should be given my number so I can qualify who they are.
-This was all agreed with David.
+The final stage was to implement two further safeguarding measures, the first was for the landlord to send out a letter to all tenants asking them not to let anyone in the house they don’t know.
+The second was that anyone who calls for David should be given my number so I can verify who they are.